kotelnikov/mgos_telegram/README.md

 For additional information look through the code from the library's files.

 ## TO-DO
-We will going to implement some additional functionality a bit later such as `editMessageText`,`editMessageReplyMarkup`,`callbackQuery`,`answerCallbackQuery`.
+We will going to implement some additional functionality a bit later, such as:

+- [ ] ReplyKeyboardMarkup
+- [ ] InlineKeyboardMarkup